CHiME9-ECHI/CHiME9-ECHI-private/docs/evaluation.md

 - `report.yaml`: Configuration for the reporting stage (`scripts/evaluation/report.py`).
 - `metrics.yaml`: Configuration for the metrics used in evaluation.

+This phase also relies on configurations which persist across all stages, stored in the `config` directory.

 - `paths.yaml`: Defines paths for data, models, and outputs.
+- `shared.yaml`: Shared parameters used across different scripts (e.g., dataset paths, general settings).

 You can override any configuration parameter from the command line.